qq775193759/3D-CariGAN/README.md

 ![2d_dataset](./fig/2d.jpg)

-we collect 5,343 hand-drawn portrait caricature images from Pinterest.com and WebCaricature dataset with facial landmarks extracted by a landmark detector, followed by human interaction for correction if needed.
+We collect 5,343 hand-drawn portrait caricature images from Pinterest.com and WebCaricature dataset with facial landmarks extracted by a landmark detector, followed by human interaction for correction if needed.

+The 2D dataset is in ```cari_2D_dataset.zip``` file.

 ### 3D Caricature Dataset